febuiles/lyricwiki.el/README.markdown

     (add-to-list 'load-path "~/some_directory/lyricwiki.el")
     (require 'lyricwiki)

-(Optional) If you want this mode to automatically fetch your current playing song in Amarok, iTunes or Rhythmbox then set the defalias in lyricwiki.el to whatever you want:
+If you want this mode to automatically fetch your current playing song in iTunes, Rhytmbox or Amarok then set the `defalias` in `lyricwiki.el`:

     ;; Any of these 3 will do
     (defalias 'lyrics 'lyrics-itunes)